-- 3.1 Counsellors establish_relationships with assistants, students, employees, supervisees, and volunteers such that appropriate relational boundaries are clarified and maintained. - 3.2 Counsellors who are in a supervisory position (e.g. with assistants, students, employees, supervisees, and volunteers) maintain confidentiality of those individuals, except as required or justified by law. - 3.3 Counsellors assume overall responsibility for the professional activities of their assistants, students, employees, supervisees, and volunteers according to the signed contractual agreement. - 3.3.1 Counsellors facilitate the professional development of their assistants, students, employees, supervisees, and volunteers.
-This includes encouraging the self-development and self-awareness of assistants, students, employees, supervisees, and volunteers, so that they learn to integrate their professional practice and personal insight. (adapted from CCPA, 2007, p.
-20) - 3.3.2 Counsellors provide for supportive working conditions, timely evaluations, consistent and concurrent collaborative consultation, and optimal learning opportunities. - 3.3.3 Counsellors discuss and reinforce ethical responsibilities and confidentiality obligations with assistants, students, employees, supervisees, and volunteers. - 3.4 Counsellors perform supervisory and educational responsibilities with careful preparation, so that the instruction is current, Biblically sound, and scholarly. - 3.5 Counsellors who are in a supervisory position ensure that students and supervisees declare their status to all clients. - 3.6 Counsellors exercise discretion in their use of social media forums, respecting professional boundaries. - 3.7 Counsellors abstain from forming romantic relationships and from all sexual intimacy with current assistants, students, employees, supervisees, and volunteers. - 3.8 Counsellors refrain from beginning any type of romantic and/or sexual relationship with former assistants, students, employees, supervisees, and volunteers for a minimum of 3 years following termination of the professional relationship. - 3.9 Counsellors who are responsible for assistants, students, employees, supervisees, and volunteers refer the individual to other professionals when necessary to avoid counselling those for whom they exercise administrative or evaluative responsibility.
+- 3.1 Boundaries: Counsellors who are in a supervisory position with assistants, student interns, employees, supervisees, and volunteers establish, clarify, and maintain appropriate relational boundaries.
+Ethical pitfalls in such a situation include conflict of interest, emotional entanglement, impaired objectivity, and exploitation of the trust and dependency inherent in the counselling relationship. - 3.2 Confidentiality: Counsellors who are in a supervisory position (e.g., with assistants, student interns, employees, supervisees, and volunteers) maintain confidentiality of those individuals, except as required or justified by law. - 3.3 Overall Responsibility: Supervisors assume overall responsibility for the professional activities of their assistants, students, employees, supervisees, and volunteers according to the signed contractual agreement. - 3.3.1 Supervisors facilitate the professional development of their assistants, student interns, employees, supervisees, and volunteers.
+This includes encouraging the self-development and self-awareness of assistants, student interns, employees, supervisees, and volunteers, so that they learn to integrate their professional practice and personal insight.
+(Adapted from CCPA, 2007, p.
+20)

+- 3.3.2 Supervisors provide timely evaluations, consistent and concurrent collaborative consultation, and optimal learning opportunities. - 3.3.3 Supervisors discuss and reinforce ethical responsibilities and confidentiality obligations with assistants, student interns, employees, supervisees, and volunteers. - 3.4 Educational Responsibility: Supervisors perform supervisory and educational responsibilities with careful preparation, so that the instruction is current, biblically sound, scholarly, and appropriate to the level of education and experience of the supervisee. - 3.5 Presentation: Supervisors ensure that student interns and supervisees declare their current status to all clients. - 3.6 Social Media: Supervisors exercise discretion in their personal and professional use of social media forums, respecting professional boundaries. - 3.7 Romantic Relationships-Current: Supervisors abstain from forming romantic relationships and from all sexual intimacy with current assistants, student interns, employees, supervisees, and volunteers.
+Supervisors do not supervise persons with whom they have had a romantic and/or sexual relationship. - 3.8 Romantic Relationships-Former: Supervisors refrain from beginning any type of romantic and/or sexual relationship with former assistants, student interns, employees, supervisees, and volunteers for a minimum of 3 years following termination of the professional relationship.